-Daylight saving time begins March 8, 2020!
+Daylight saving time ends November 1, 2020!
 While most mobile phones and computers will update the time automatically — don't forget to do your home safety checks as you manually update the time on your stove, microwave and bedside alarm clocks, too.

 While you're updating those manual clocks around the house, don't forget to do your semi-annual household safety checks.
 Our daylight saving safety checklist can help protect your home and family from preventable accidents.

 - Check the tamper seal and pull pin.
 If the seal is broken or the pin is missing, replace the extinguisher or have a certified fire extinguisher technician inspect it.

 - Look for physical damage and debris in the hoses and nozzles.
 Replace the extinguisher if it shows signs of damage or corrosion.

 - Have fire extinguishers professionally inspected once per year.

 If they are not working correctly, a closing garage door could harm belongings or people in its path.

 - Test the automatic reversing mechanism by placing a piece of wood, such as a 2×4, on the ground in the door's path as it's closing.
 The door should reverse one or two seconds after hitting the wood.
 If it does not, refer to your owner's manual on how to make an adjustment to the opener's sensitivity or contact a professional garage door service.

 - Test the photoelectric sensors by placing an object in front of them as the door is coming down.
 The door should immediately reverse.
 If it does not, check the sensors for alignment, dirty lenses or damage.

 - Push the test button to make sure the alarm sounds.